wikid24/ffxiv_mmd_tools_helper/README.md

     - Add presets for skirt/hair (skirts heaviest on the bottom, hair heaviest on the top?)
 - Automate MMD Tools material sorter
 - Automate the fix for materials/shaders - ([ffxiv material shader fix plugin](https://drive.google.com/drive/folders/10ashyJJ4HhJqFxDVnGU6s9lyJ0aFHRwa) )
-- Add skirt replacement & physics module (the default one from FFXIV sucks for physics)
+- Add skirt physics module (the default skirt from FFXIV sucks for physics)
 ------------

 # In order to use this tool, you need: